fl4p/batmon-ha/README.md

 * `Total Cycles`: Total full cycles of the battery.
 One complete discharge and charge is a full cycle: SoC 100%-0%-100%.
   This is not a value provided by the BMS, Batmon computes this by differentiating the SoC ( e.g. `integrate(abs(diff(SoC% / 100 / 2)))`).

+The accuracy depends on the accuracy of the voltage and current readings from the BMS.
+Consider these having an error of 2~5%.
+Some BMS do not detect small currents (<200mA) and can miss high frequency peaks, leading to even greater error.

 ## Troubleshooting